ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/remote-desktop-provisioning/README.md

   is not found under the user-defined directory, attempts to create the instance from scratch

     OR
-  * if  `terraform.tfstate` file is found, leverages Terraform's out-of-the-box

-  functionality to update the instance referenced on it
+  * If  `terraform.tfstate` file is found, leverages Terraform's out-of-the-box functionality to update the instance referenced on it
 * Configure the existing or newly provisioned instance such that it:
   * Enables users to operate the remote hosts through a graphical desktop (i.e. a [MATE desktop environment](https://mate-desktop.org/)), over a low or high bandwidth connection.